 Called to Action Collaborative

 The 'Called to Action' Collaborative is a team of Indigenous and non-Indigenous educators and facilitators working in partnership to advance Indigenous rights and reconciliation.
 We are guided by the wisdom of Indigenous Elders who are part of our team.
 As a group, we hold expertise in training, curriculum development, planning, community engagement, project management, and cultural protocols.
 We are passionate, engaged, knowledgeable, and flexible to meet your needs.
-Read more about us here.
+Read more about us here and view our workshop offerings here.

 We have delivered a number of projects in partnership with Sebastian Silva ofRoundtable Consulting.
 Sebastian is a visitor to the coast, with French Canadian, Spanish and Irish ancestry.
 He brings experience gained working across Canada in various sectors including: